MasterChef Australia: Series 15 (2023)

 The fifteenth series, subtitled Secrets & Surprises, premiered on 7 May 2023.
 This is the final series to feature judge Jock Zonfrillo following his death on 30 April 2023; however, filming of the season was completed before his death.
 It was won by Brent Draper, with Rhiannon Anderson as runner-up.

 Series 16 (2024)

 The sixteenth series premiered on 22 April 2024. it featured a four host/judge lineup for the first time, with French chef Jean-Christophe Novelli, TV cook Poh Ling Yeow and food critic Sofia Levin joining returning judge Andy Allen.
 It is expected that this series will see the 1,000th overall episode of MasterChef Australia, not including spin-offs.
 It was won by Nat Thaipun, with Josh Perry as runner-up.

 Series 17 (2025)

 The seventeenth season, the second iteration of the Back to Win series, premiered on 28 April 2025, with all judges returning.
 It was won by Laura Sharrad, with Callum Hann as runner-up.

+Series 18 (2026)

+The eighteenth season premiered on 19 April 2026, with all judges returning and featuring all new contestants.
+It was won by Vinnie Gibaldi, with Petro Papathomas as runner-up.